 Today in Leuca there are about 50 villas dating back to the 19th century, many of which have lost some of their original features due to the vicissitudes of war and history in general.

 Being the southernmost point of the heel of Italy, in certain climatic conditions you can see the meeting between the waters of the Adriatic and Ionian seas, managing to see with the naked eye the dividing line of the two currents and the blue tone slightly different than the backdrops.

 The monuments and ancient structures built in the area have very ancient origins, which are lost back in time until they become legendary.
 The legend concerning Santa Maria di Leuca narrates that in ancient times Aeneas first landed on its coasts.
 Centuries after Aeneas, it was also the landing place of San Pietro coming from Palestine with destination Rome.
 In honor of St. Peter, the local population erected a Corinthian column right in the square in front of the Basilica.

-Stay in Santa Maria di Leuca?
+Holiday accommodation in Santa Maria di Leuca